-A florist worth your money will ask you a bunch of questions.
-They'll likely ask you questions you never considered.
-You'll likely fill out a form to pick all your flowers from your bridal bouquet, flowers for bridesmaids and attendants, and the whole event.
+A florist worth your money will ask you a bunch of questions—some of which you've likely never considered.
+You'll probably fill out a form to pick all your flowers for the whole event—from your bridal bouquet to flowers for the bridesmaids to the centerpieces.

-I strongly suggest looking online at different floral arrangements to have a strong idea of what you want.
-It would be best if you were decisive so that you can get flowers off your mind and onto other wedding planning items.
+I strongly suggest looking online at different floral arrangements to have an idea of what you want.
+Being decisive will help you get this step off your plate and move on to other parts of the planning process.

 - If you have favorite flowers and know them by name, include those in your list.

 - Pick flowers based on your wedding's colors.
 You may want to send pictures to your florist of your bridal party's outfits.
 It helps when you know what color the attendants will be wearing.
 It helps to know how to plan flowers around a fancy gown.

 - Select flowers that match with jewelry.
 If you wear blue earrings, then blue flowers will look nice.
 If you have a green sapphire ring, then green flowers will look nice.